anyoptimization/pymoo/docs/source/algorithms/hyperparameters.md

     Hyperparameter optimization is a new feature available since version **0.6.0**.
 In general, this is quite a challenging and computationally expensive topic, and only a few basics are presented in this guide.
 If you are interested in contributing or collaborating, please let us know to enrich this module with more robust and better features.
 ```

-Most algoriths have **hyperparameters**.
+Most algorithms have **hyperparameters**.
 For some optimization methods the parameters are already defined and can directly be optimized.
 For instance, for Differential Evolution (DE) the parameters can be found by:

 ```{code-cell} ipython3
 import json